From the microphone brand, you should be recording with to the software you should use for editing; many topics are debated in audio recording.

-However, in the modern age of streaming, the issue needed to be dealt with in a slightly different way.
+However, in the modern age of streaming, the issue needs to be dealt with slightly differently.

-The main reason being that streaming services are open source, and they require a high quality relative to the bandwidth required.
+The main reason is that streaming services are open source, and they require a high quality relative to the bandwidth required.

 The solution came in the form of Ogg Vorbis (Spotify) and AAC (Apple Music).